 Diagnostic Imaging Center and Laboratories

-Long term care centers, nursing homes, assisted living facilities.
+Long-term care centers, nursing homes, and assisted living facilities.

 Rest of Europe